angelo-ml/light-scattering-enhancement-factor/README.md

 ## Repository Files
 - lsef: Computation of light scattering enhancement factor for a given relative humidity (RH) and the atmospheric particles' properties.
-- mie_abcd: Computes a vector of Mie-coefficients an, bn, for n=1 to nmax
+- mie_coeffs: Computes a vector of Mie-coefficients an, bn, for n=1 to nmax
 - Qsca: Computation of Mie scattering for given complex refractive-index ratio m=m'+im" and size parameter x=k0*a, where k0= wave number in ambient medium, a=sphere radius

 ## lsef parameters: